Heather Begg: Biography

-She was named the principal resident mezzo-soprano at the Royal Opera, Covent Garden, where she stayed from 1969 to 1976.
+She was a principal resident mezzo-soprano at the Royal Opera, Covent Garden, where she stayed from 1969 to 1976.
 Her roles there included Flora in La traviata, Mary in The Flying Dutchman, Emilia in Otello, Mamma Lucia in Cavalleria rusticana, Madame Larina in Eugene Onegin, the Grandmother in Jenůfa, Marthe in Faust, Mrs Sedley in Peter Grimes, Teresa in La sonnambula, Anna in Les Troyens, and Marina Mnishek in Boris Godunov.

 In 1975 she appeared as Marcellina in the Chicago Lyric Opera's production of The Marriage of Figaro, which led to her reprising the role in Jean-Pierre Ponnelle's film of the work, where she appeared alongside Mirella Freni as Susanna and Hermann Prey as Figaro.
-She also appeared in Gilbert and Sullivan for the D'Oyly Carte Company, and she appeared in such roles at the BBC Proms.She also appeared as Katisha in The Mikado at The Sydney Opera House with The Australian Opera, a definitive performance of the character, and it was issued on video.
+She also appeared in Gilbert and Sullivan at the BBC Proms in 1971 and 1972, also taken part in a concert performance of Peter Grimes (Mrs Sedley) there in 1975.
+She also appeared as Katisha in The Mikado at The Sydney Opera House with The Australian Opera, a performance issued on video.

-She then accepted an invitation from Richard Bonynge to join the Australian Opera, where she remained for the rest of her career.
+In 1976 she accepted an invitation from Richard Bonynge to join the Australian Opera, where she remained for the rest of her career.
 Here she took on major roles such as Carmen and Amneris, and appeared in Boris Godunov and The Mastersingers of Nuremberg.
 Her final appearance was at the Sydney Opera House in 2006 to recreate Grandmother Buryjovka in Jenůfa (which she had sung at Covent Garden in 1972 and 1974), conducted by Richard Hickox.

+Beyond the UK and Australasia, she appeared on stage with companies in Strasbourg, Bordeaux, Orange, Barcelona, Milan, Chicago, San Francisco, San Diego, and Vancouver.

+Selected discography

+Her few studio audio recordings include the Queen of the Fairies in the 1962 abridged Iolanthe from Sadler's Wells conducted by Alexander Faris, Anna in Colin Davis's pioneering Les Troyens in 1969, its first complete recording, Marcellina in the 1976 The Marriage of Figaro under Karl Böhm, and she took part in the 1986 recording of Richard Meale's Voss.

+On BBC television she was the Duchess of Plaza-Toro in its 1972 Gondoliers broadcast and Katisha in the 1973 Mikado, both conducted by David Lloyd-Jones.
+The latter role was also set down on video in 1987 for Opera Australia, with Lady Jane in 1995.

+Her recording with Glenys Fowles of the "Flower Duet" from Delibes's Lakmé has become famous.